jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Double check all PB and RB assignments
 - Double check alternate settings (Bob's had a comment that SG2 not used in FLISR configuration, not sure what this means?)
 - So the tie auto close time is a 30s delay ...in this example?
 - We might want to check with Erich and/or Bob on events they have seen.
 During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
-If not the auto close timer might need to be extened longer than the reclosers total reclose cycle.
+If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.
 - No normal/alternate profile - check in logic/DNP maps
 - I assume after tie closes, it's identical to recloser logic in every way including auto open/auto close?
 - what is low/middle/high word?